ivos/bonds-broker/README.md

 Then press `CTRL-C` to stop the application.

-While the app is running, you can execute individual Integration tests.
+While the app is running, you can:
+- Access its homepage at [http://localhost:8080/](http://localhost:8080/)
+- Execute individual Integration tests

 ### Re-create the database